MTG/essentia-labs/_posts/2023-02-08-fsdsinet-models.md

 ![png]({{ site.baseurl }}/assets/fsdsinet-models/activations.png)

-As it can be seen, the model detects the intermittent bird sounds and some of the breathing and step sounds of the person recording.
+As can be seen, the model detects the intermittent bird sounds and some of the breathing and step sounds of the person recording.

 ## References